-Amongst hospitality, mesmerizing nature and one of a kind architecture, Georgia is well-known for its extraordinary cuisine.
+Amongst hospitality, mesmerizing nature and one-of-a-kind architecture, Georgia is well-known for its extraordinary cuisine.
 So many people come from different countries to get a taste of our traditional dishes.
-That’s why while travelling in Georgia you will encounter so many Georgian restaurants and hear all about the traditions.
+That’s why while travelling in Georgia you will encounter many Georgian restaurants and hear all about the traditions.
 Although, almost every Georgian dish is a must, there are several that are worth mentioning in the top picks.

-1. Khinkali – it is probably the most famous Georgian dish.
+It is probably the most famous Georgian dish.
 This caucasian dumpling is one of the main reasons why Georgian cuisine is capturing the hearts of travellers from all around the world.
-Originally from mounty regions of Georgia, Khinkali can be stuffed either with meat, cheese, mushrooms or mashed potatoes.
+Originally from mountainous regions of Georgia, Khinkali can be stuffed either with meat, cheese, mushrooms or mashed potatoes.
 But if one wants to feel like a true Georgian, they should try khinkali with meat.

 This mouth-watering dish is served in almost every Georgian restaurant.
 The perfect mixture of beef/pork and herbs produces the tastiest juice in a dough.
 If you have some time go to Mtiuleti to get an authentic local experience.

 2. Imeruli Khachapuri